 - Seat belts are made for adults.
 A booster seat raises a child up so the seat belt fits.

-- Children who have outgrown booster seats should always use seat belts and parents should buckle up.
+- Children who have outgrown booster seats should always use seat belts.